+- The payment must be clearly alimony, and cannot be treated as a form of property settlement or child support.
 Child support payments are treated very differently than alimony payments for tax purposes, so be sure that the payments you are treating as alimony are not tied to any type of child support.
 Similarly, the division of marital property is not tax deductible, so those payments must be kept separate as well.

 IRS Publication 17 – Alimony